-At the heart of Christmas is the celebration of God’s most precious gift to us—His Son.
+At the heart of Christmas is the celebration of our Creator’s most precious gift to us—Jesus— who was born as a normal baby.
 But God has given us many other gifts, including one we often neglect.

 God is, above all else, Creator.
-Everything that exists—from a drab piece of dust to the most glorious rose—came straight from His imagination.
-When God created Adam and Eve, he made them in His own image, capable of both imagining and creating new things.
-To underline this reality, God gave Adam the honor of naming the animals He’d just brought into being.
+Everything that exists—from a drab piece of dust to the most glorious rose—came straight from God’s imagination.
+When Adam and Eve were made, they were both formed in the Creator’s image, capable of both imagining and creating new things.
+To underline this reality, God gave Adam the honor of naming the animals that had just been brought into being.

-Yet, when I talk to most people, I don’t see excited, active creators, bubbling with ideas and plans.
-Instead, I see questioners who seem to be waiting for others to lead, who doubt their own abilities, and who seem to need permission to dream.
+Yet, when I talk to many Christians, I don’t see excited, active creators, bubbling with ideas and plans.
+Instead, I see questioners who seem to doubt their own abilities, and who seem to be waiting for leaders who will give them permission to dream.
 Sometimes I want to scream.

 We laugh at the old, “But we’ve always done it this way!” complaint one tends to hear in meetings whenever someone suggests doing things a different way, but the truth is we do resist change—and therefore creativity—all the time.
-And of course, the problem is that by resisting creativity, we’re actually resisting God, refusing to open one of the precious gifts he gave us when He made us in His image.
+And of course, the problem is that by resisting creativity, we’re actually resisting God, refusing to open one of the precious gifts we were given when we were made in God’s image.

 My hope is that every person might be encouraged and empowered to use their gifts to the very best of their ability, and for the good of all, without fear or embarrassment.

-I have a suggestion for this Christmas.
-After we’ve opened the gifts our friends and family give us, and thanked God for His Son, how about we each spend some time thinking about the creativity we have buried somewhere inside us, and asking God what He wants us to do with it?
+- After we thank God for the gift of Christ’s birth, but before we open the gifts our friends and family give us, how about we each spend some time thinking about the creativity we have inside us, and asking our Creator what we should do with it?

-And then maybe we can share our dream with some of our friends and look for ways we can help each other become everything God created us to be.
+- And maybe, later on, we can share our ideas with others who are embracing their own creativity, and look for ways we can help each other become everything God created us to be.